lindawachira/data-analysis-projects/County Health Analytics/README.md

 **1. Data Cleaning & Quality Assessment**
 - Checked for missing values, duplicate records, and inconsistent categorical entries.
+- Removed row whose age was 150, it was an outlier.
+- Standardized date column into appropriate format and data type
-- Identified a duplicate `Patient ID` (P0005) assigned to two different visit records — flagged rather than silently dropped, since both rows contain distinct, plausible data.
+- Identified a duplicate `Patient ID` (P0005) is assigned to two different visit records.
+I flagged rather than silently dropped, since both rows contain distinct, plausible data.
-- Consolidated inconsistent missing-value representations in the `Insurance` column into a single `Unknown` category.
 - Flagged implausible Gender/Age vs. Disease combinations, since "fixing" fabricated data would misrepresent the analysis as more reliable than it is.

 **2. Exploratory & Descriptive Analysis**